Scientific Name

 How to Grow and Care for Hoya lasiantha

-Light: H. lasiantha grows well indoors in bright indirect light but will tolerate pretty low light levels, although it becomes weak and leggy, produce fewer leaves, and may not flower without bright light.
+Light: H. lasiantha grows well indoors in bright indirect light but will tolerate pretty low light levels.
+However, it becomes weak and leggy, produces fewer leaves, and may not flower without bright light.

-Soil: Whatever soil you plant your H. lasiantha in, it should be well-draining, provide excellent aeration and not hold too much water.
+Soil: Whatever soil you plant your H. lasiantha in should be well-draining, provide excellent aeration, and not hold too much water.

 Temperature: As a tropical plant, it thrives in warm, moist, humid climates.
 Keep it away from drafty windows and doorways during the colder months.
 H. lasiantha can withstand temperatures as low as 40 °F (4.4 °C).
 USDA Plant Hardiness Zones 11a to 11b, 40 to 50 °F (4.4 to 10 °C).

 Watering: Water regularly in spring and summer.
 Soak the soil thoroughly until the water drains out of the drainage holes.
-Then let the soil dry out between watering.
+Then, let the soil dry out between waterings.
 H. lasiantha is relatively dormant and needs only moderate watering in fall and winter.

 Fertilizing: This plant is not a particularly heavy feeder.
 However, it appreciates some extra micronutrients and macronutrients.
 Therefore, feed with half-strength high-potassium fertilizer every two weeks or so during the growing season.